 Quality & Process Improvement

-Quality & Process Improvement (Q&PI) Conferences, formerly Mortality and Morbidity – M&M, occur on a monthly basis and are presented by residents with faculty mentors’ guidance.
-Topics are decided by residents and faculty based on current/past patient care cases where a significant system error occurred.
-Q&PI provides a forum for resident interaction and discussion with attending physicians regarding care that could have been improved, and the opportunity to identify system errors.
-The faculty mentors facilitate the discussion based on the topic with a focus on root-cause analysis.
+Quality & Process Improvement (Q&PI) Conferences, formerly Mortality and Morbidity (M&M), occur monthly and are presented by residents under the guidance of a faculty mentor.
+Topics are chosen by residents and faculty based on actual patient care cases where a significant system error occurred.
+Q&PI provides a forum for resident interaction and discussion with attending physicians regarding care that could have been improved, and provides the opportunity to identify system errors.
+Faculty mentors facilitate the discussion based on the topic with a focus on root-cause analysis.